cjcormack/file-watcher/README.md

   is partial support for each `watcher` watching multiple folders, and I anticipated that this, when mixed with multiple `watcher`s, would have given the platform a lot of capacity.
 (If this was a proper submission, I'd have probably aimed to finish the multiple folders bit).
+* Efficiency.
+At the moment, the `watcher`s always send the full file list.
+To aid handling large folders with small change counts, it would be useful to send a diff containing the changes.
 * Authentication.
 Currently the `master` and `watcher`s blindly trust each other.
 * Plain text.
 Currently all of the data is transmitted in plain text (well JSON) over HTTP.
 * Discovery.
 Getting the `watcher`s to automatically discover the `master` would have been an interesting bit to investigate.